moleike/moleike.github.io/content/blog/thoughts-on-nix-and-scala.md

 easy is to containerize our app with a very minimal Dockerfile.

 > I am assuming you the reader are a Scala developer with some basic familiarity
-> with Nix, otherwise you'll find this very uneven and patchy.
+> with Nix, otherwise you'll find a somewhat uneven treatment of topics, however
+> I provide pointers for further reading in several places.

 Before jumping on building with Nix, let me first briefly brush up on some concepts.